How to Choose the Right Tint for Your Property

 To keep your tinted windows looking their best, follow these maintenance tips:

-Avoid Abrasive Cleaners: Use a soft cloth and mild soap to clean tinted windows.
+Avoid Abrasive Cleaners: Use a soft cloth & mild soap to clean tinted windows.

 Wait Before Cleaning: Allow the film to cure for at least a week before cleaning.

-Inspect Regularly: Check for any peeling or bubbling and address issues promptly.
+Inspect Regularly: Check for any peeling or bubbling & address issues promptly.

 Cost Considerations